50 Epic Seoul Attractions to Add to Your Bucket List

 1. Insadong Shopping Street

-Insadong Shopping Street is located in the northern-central Jong district and is a long street of local shops and restaurants.
+Insadong Shopping Street is located in the northern-central Jong district and is a long street of local shops and restaurants and one of my most-visited Seoul attraction.

-You can find a lot of traditional Korean souvenirs here.
+You can find many traditional Korean souvenirs here.

 🎨 Insadong Gift Idea: Make your own custom stamp